 This is an herbaceous perennial herb with an upright spreading habit of growth.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.
-This is a relatively low maintenance plant, and can be pruned at anytime.
+This is a high maintenance plant that will require regular care and upkeep, and can be pruned at anytime.
 It is a good choice for attracting bees, butterflies and hummingbirds to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.